Ten Trinity Square Private Members Club

 12:30pm: Watches around the world: Walking the Yangtze with Ash Dykes

-Explorer and adventurer Ash Dykes made global headlines this year for his 4,000 mile solo trek along the length of China’s river Yangtze, the world’s third longest.
+Explorer and adventurer Ash Dykes made global headlines this year for his 4,000 mile trek along the length of China’s river Yangtze, the world’s third longest.
 Travelling from the Tibetan plateau to Shanghai over nearly a year, Dykes faced numerous hazards and hardships along the epic journey.
 Through his long-standing partnership with Ball Watches, we are pleased to have the opportunity to hear first-hand how the spirit of adventure is alive and well in the present day.

 2.00pm: A good vintage?
 Assessing the market in 2019